Schepp/schepp.dev/posts/move-your-feed-from-twitter-to-bluesky.md

 ---
-title: Restore you Follows from Twitter/X in BlueSky
+title: Restore your Follows from Twitter/X in BlueSky
 description: How to easily re-build your Twitter/X feed in BlueSky
 image: /img/blue-sky.jpeg
 date: 2023-10-17